ricardoRamoM/Vending-Machine---Basys-3---VHDL/README.md

 ## Adder
 The sum of money is a module that counts the coins received at a dispenser.
 To implement this module, we must first create a record that stores the amount of money received so far.

-The "prev_currency" register is updated every time a currency is detected.
+The "moneda_prev" register is updated every time a coin is inserted by one of the four switches that represents them.
 The variables UP_IN, DOP_IN, CP_IN and DP_IN are used to detect the receipt of coins.
-When a coin is detected, the "prev_currency" register is incremented by 1, 2, 5, or 10, depending on the coin that was received.
+When a coin is detected, the "moneda_prev" register is incremented by 1, 2, 5, or 10, depending on the coin that was received.

-The "DineroReci" signal is used to inform the rest of the system of the amount of money received.
+The "DineroReci" signal is used to inform the rest of the system of the total amount of money received as an integer.
 This signal is an-output of the module.

- The "ReceiveMoney" signal is an-output that indicates whether money has been received or not.
-It is set to '1' when a coin is detected and reset to '0' when no coin is detected.
+ The "RecibeDinero" signal is an-output that indicates whether money has been received or not.
+It is set to '1' when coins are detected and reset to '0' when no coin is detected or also when the Confirm button is activated.

 Additionally, an additional signal "RST_IN" is used to reset the money counter.
 When "RST_IN" is '1', the money counter is reset to 0.